awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli-codecommit.md

    ~/my-app$ git commit -m "Elastic Beanstalk application"
    ```

-## Creating an AWS CodeCommit Repository with the EB CLI<a name="eb-cli-codecommit-create"></a>
+## Creating an CodeCommit Repository with the EB CLI<a name="eb-cli-codecommit-create"></a>

-To get started with AWS CodeCommit, run [eb init](eb3-init.md)\.
-During repository configuration, the EB CLI prompts you to use AWS CodeCommit to store your code and speed up deployments\.
-Even if you previously configured your project with eb init, you can run it again to configure AWS CodeCommit\.
+To get started with CodeCommit, run [eb init](eb3-init.md)\.
+During repository configuration, the EB CLI prompts you to use CodeCommit to store your code and speed up deployments\.
+Even if you previously configured your project with eb init, you can run it again to configure CodeCommit\.

-**To create an AWS CodeCommit repository with the EB CLI**
+**To create an CodeCommit repository with the EB CLI**

 1. Run eb init in your project folder\.
-During configuration, the EB CLI asks if you want to use AWS CodeCommit to store your code and speed up deployments\.
-If you previously configured your project with eb init, you can still run it again to configure AWS CodeCommit\.
-Type **y** at the prompt to set up AWS CodeCommit\.
+During configuration, the EB CLI asks if you want to use CodeCommit to store your code and speed up deployments\.
+If you previously configured your project with eb init, you can still run it again to configure CodeCommit\.
+Type **y** at the prompt to set up CodeCommit\.

    ```
    ~/my-app$ eb init